• Home

-Fire Safety Month Activities
+Fire Safety Month Activities for October

 ****I HAVE A FEW FREE DOWNLOADS AVAILABLE AT THE BOTTOM OF THIS POST. ****

-When teaching students who have significant learning and often physical challenges it can often be hard to relay the seriousness of this information with adding to a student’s anxiety and confusion.
+When teaching students who have significant learning and often physical challenges it can often be hard to relay the seriousness of this information without adding to a student’s anxiety and confusion.
 Here are some activities I found to be really helpful.

 Vocabulary Boards